seL4/sel4-tutorials/tutorials/untyped/untyped.md

 #### Num_caps

-The retype invocation can be used to create more than 1 capability at a time -- the amount of capabilities is specified using this argument.
+The retype invocation can be used to create more than one object at a time -- the amount of objects is specified using this argument.
 Note that there are two constraints on this value:
 1. The untyped must be big enough to fit all of the memory being retyped (`num_caps * (1u << size_bits)`).
 2. The CNode must have enough consecutive free CSlots to fit all of the new capabilities.